mik-tf/tfcloud-marketplace/frontend/src/docs/ecosystem.md

 ## Best Practices

-- Establish and document SLAs and governance within co-ops.
+- Establish and document SLAs and governance within alliances.
 - Continuously monitor performance and collect user feedback.
 - Automate updates, backups, and security checks for reliability.
 - Leverage token-based incentives to optimize pricing and revenue-sharing.